Micro Urban Community Unlike Any Other

 - Major Industries: Education, Technology

-- Cost of Living: 8% above the national average
+- Cost of Living: 8% below the national average

 City of Champaign Fire Department ISO Rating – 1